-2. For a basin management action plan adopted pursuant to paragraph (a) subparagraph (a)4., any management strategies and pollutant reduction requirements associated with a pollutant of concern for which a total maximum daily load has been developed, including effluent limits set forth for a discharger subject to NPDES permitting, if any, must shall be included in a timely manner in subsequent NPDES permits or permit modifications for that discharger.
-The department shall not impose limits or conditions implementing an adopted total maximum daily load in an NPDES permit until the permit expires, the discharge is modified, or the permit is reopened pursuant to an adopted basin management action plan.
+2. For a basin management action plan adopted pursuant to paragraph (a), any management strategies and pollutant reduction requirements associated with a pollutant of concern for which a total maximum daily load has been developed, including effluent limits set forth for a discharger subject to NPDES permitting, if any, must be included in a timely manner in subsequent NPDES permits or permit modifications for that discharger.
+The department may shall not impose limits or conditions implementing an adopted total maximum daily load in an NPDES permit until the permit expires, the discharge is modified, or the permit is reopened pursuant to an adopted basin management action plan.

 a.
-Absent a detailed allocation, total maximum daily loads shall be implemented through NPDES permit conditions that provide for afford a compliance schedule.
-In such instances, a facility's NPDES permit must shall allow time for the issuance of an order adopting the basin management action plan.
-The time allowed for the issuance of an order adopting the plan, the permit must shall be reopened or renewed, as necessary, and permit conditions consistent with the plan must shall be established.
-Notwithstanding the other provisions of this subparagraph, upon request by a NPDES permittee, the department as part of a permit issuance, renewal, or modification may establish individual allocations prior to the adoption of a basin management action plan.
+Absent a detailed allocation, total maximum daily loads must shall be implemented through NPDES permit conditions that provide for a compliance schedule.
+In such instances, a facility's NPDES permit must allow time for the issuance of an order adopting the basin management action plan.
+The time allowed for the issuance of an order adopting the plan may shall not exceed 5 years.
+Upon issuance of an order adopting the plan, the permit must be reopened or renewed, as necessary, and permit conditions consistent with the plan must be established.
+Notwithstanding the other provisions of this subparagraph, upon request by an NPDES permittee, the department as part of a permit issuance, renewal, or modification may establish individual allocations before prior to the adoption of a basin management action plan.

 b.
-For holders of NPDES municipal separate storm sewer system permits and other stormwater sources, implementation of a total maximum daily load or basin management action plan must shall be achieved, to the maximum extent practicable, through the use of best management practices or other management measures.
+For holders of NPDES municipal separate storm sewer system permits and other stormwater sources, implementation of a total maximum daily load or basin management action plan must be achieved, to the maximum extent practicable, through the use of best management practices or other management measures.